Simpada/01-oppgave-C/README.md

 # 01-oppgave-C

-I like to go to the perk, it hath birdses, and doggos, and grash.
+I like to go to the park, it has birdses, and doggos, and grash.
 It nicestest places.